Freelancer-Protocol/docs/projectsAndMilestones.md

 Only a third of the agreed sum for the milestone is paid to the freelancer.
 The rest is paid back to the client.

-> ⚠️ A client that constantly rejects demos that follow their own instructions (outlined in the milestone description and enclosed designs) is facing exclusion from the platform.
+> ⚠️ A client that repeatedly rejects demos that follow their own instructions (outlined in the milestone description and enclosed designs) is facing exclusion from the platform.

 > ⚠️ In the same way, a freelancer that uploads misleading demos of deliverables also faces exclusion.